 Recently we’ve even seen retailers like Argos with Bush, Asda with Russell Hobs, GUS with Swan and more buying up their own brand names to achieve exactly that but to still have the freedom to buy and badge up whatever products they want from wherever they choose.

-Most times when we come across this all it does is confuse and confound people as, they do not understand it.
+Most times when we come across this all it does is confuse and confound people as they do not understand it.

 Same deal here as above largely but sometimes the motives change a little.

 Kitchen sellers want to flog you a kitchen and that’s usually going to be a good few thousand pounds.
-On every bit of that they will make a margin and they can use unique products to increase that a little.
+On every bit of that, they will make a margin and they can use unique products to increase that a little.

-See if they sell you a clutch of machines for lets say £2000 and they are making 10% on that number then they’ve just bumped their profit on the sale by £200.
+See if they sell you a clutch of machines for let's say £2000 and they are making 10% on that number then they’ve just bumped their profit on the sale by £200.
 Now, £200 isn’t a huge amount of money on the £2000 for sure and for many retailers probably not worth the bother but, if you’re a big retailer and you do that on 5000 kitchens a year then it’s an additional £200,000 a year.
-Nice easy work as your fitters are probably going to have to fit the things to the customer’s new kitchen anyway.
+Nice easy work as your fitters is probably going to have to fit the things to the customer’s new kitchen anyway.

 The next issue the retailer has is, how to ensure that they sell as much of their own stuff or, any stuff as they can to get that extra on their sales?

-Well, one way is to offer you surprisingly good deals to entice you take it or, offer you a free oven, hob and hood or dishwasher (whatever) on the proviso you take the deal and the rest of the products etc you get put in front of you.
+Well, one way is to offer you surprisingly good deals to entice you to take it or, offer you a free oven, hob and hood or dishwasher (whatever) on the proviso you take the deal and the rest of the products etc you get put in front of you.